EvidentlyCube/csharp-binary-stream/README.md

 npm i --save csharp-binary-stream
 ```

 ### Documentation

 The full documentation can be found [here](https://evidentlycube.github.io/chsarp-binary-stream/index.html).

-Use the reader like this:
+The reader can be used like this:

 ```
 import {BinaryReader, Encoding} from `csharp-binary-stream`;